ellakoa/postcard-poem/content/posts/the-christmas-mouse.md

   His little nose started twitching
   What was that he was sniffing?
   Wrapped in silver something sweet
   Could it be a chocolate treat?
+Yum

   Soon it was noticed with a small frown
   The silver wrappers littering the ground